AaronSofaer/patreon-post-webhook-to-discord/README.md

 ```
 * In config variables, make a variable `github token` and paste your github token as the value.
-* Make a new relay.
-* In your bucket, choose output details.
+* In "Request forwarding"
+  * Choose "New", public endpoint, default input domain
+  * Do not run a function on the incoming request
-* In the output details, set the destination URL to be: `https://api.github.com/repos/$GITHUB_REPO_OWNER/$GITHUB_REPO_NAME/dispatches`  (Note owner *and* name should be of your fork)
+  * Route the request to: `https://api.github.com/repos/$GITHUB_REPO_OWNER/$GITHUB_REPO_NAME/dispatches`  (Note owner *and* name should be of your fork)
-* Choose transform (function) and choose the function you made above.
+  * *Do* Run a function before forwarding to destination.
+Choose the function you made above

 * Test the proxy url `./testGithubAction.py`